lah7/sims2-4k-ui-patch/README.md

 [Releases]: https://github.com/lah7/sims-2-4k-ui-mod/releases
 -->

+## Tests

+Unit tests are an optional check everything is in working order.

+You'll need to copy a file from The Sims 2 University into the `tests` folder:

+    724723ddc5b020a55bdefc60a7cf1304    The Sims 2 University/TSData/Res/UI/ui.package

+_File not included._ With this file, you can run:

+    python -m unittest discover ./tests/

+This tests the package read, write and compression procedures are working correctly.

 ## Script Usage

 You can use this script to upscale any game version, expansion pack, even if